RosslerGKBoquiren/Weather_project_app/README.md

 # Weather_project_app

 Description
 The Weather App is a dynamic and visually appealing web application that provides real-time weather information for any city worldwide.
-Built with modern web technologies such as JavaScript, TypeScript, CSS, and Bootstrap, this app utilizes the OpenWeather API to fetch and display accurate weather data.
+Built with modern web technologies such as JavaScript, CSS, and Bootstrap, this app utilizes the OpenWeather API to fetch and display accurate weather data.

 Key features include: